 You can get a table with corrupted data if something breaks the write operation, for example, abnormal server shutdown.

-When reading data ClickHouse uses multiple threads.
-Each thread processes separated data block.
+StripeLog engines support parallel data reading.
+When reading data, ClickHouse uses multiple threads.
+Each thread processes a separate data block.

-Log engine uses the separate file for each column of the table.
 The

+Log engine uses a separate file for each column of the table.

 StripeLog stores all the data in one file.
-Thus the
+As a result, the

 StripeLog engine uses fewer descriptors in the operating system, but the

-Log engine provides a more efficient reading of the data.
+Log engine provides higher efficiency when reading data.